Chieze-Franklin/Bolt.js-Book/bolt-module-dashboard.md

 ### POST: /api/dashboard/tile

-Send a request to this endpoint in order to notify dashboards to show a tile for the app.
+Send a request to this endpoint in order to notify dashboards to show the tile for the app.
+Dashboards are expected to show only one tile per app.

 #### request